Helpful Information for Smart Choices

-- Life Plan communities usually have all levels of care on one site assuring that you never have to worry about moving off campus if you need a higher level of care
+- CCRCs usually have all levels of care on one site assuring that you never have to worry about moving off campus if you need a higher level of care

-- There are tax advantages associated with the Life Plan model that are not available with a rental community
+- There are tax advantages associated with the CCRC/Life Care model that are not available with a rental community

-- Life Plan (and not-for-profit) communities will have a benevolent care fund in place should residents ever outlive their resources and need financial assistance regardless of the level of care they are receiving.
-This assures that no Life Plan residents will be asked to leave the community because of their inability to continue to pay their monthly fees
+- CCRCs (and not-for-profit) will have a benevolent care fund in place should residents ever outlive their resources and need financial assistance regardless of the level of care they are receiving.
+This assures that no Life Care residents will be asked to leave the community because of their inability to continue to pay their monthly fees

-- There are usually a lot more services and amenities available and included at a Life Plan community than a rental community
+- There are usually a lot more services and amenities available and included at a CCRC than a rental community

 We suggest that people make a move while they are healthy and can make the decision and move for themselves.
 When maintaining your home feels like a burden, it’s time to consider your next steps.
 Most residents admit that they’re so glad they made the move, and many say they wish they had done it sooner.

-One personal characteristic is usually abundantly consistent in Life Plan communities, individuals who choose retirement communities like Eastmont are planners.
-They want to know the “how, when, where, and why” of their future including long term care.
+One personal characteristic is usually abundantly consistent in CCRCs, individuals who choose retirement communities like Eastmont are planners.
+They want to know the “how, when, where, and why” of their future including long-term care.
 Residents in these communities are engaged, educated people who understand the benefits associated with the agreements available to them and want to put a plan in place and choose for themselves where they will enjoy life as they age.

 DOWNLOAD: 7 Steps to Simplify Your Stuff Learn all about downsizing, decluttering, and organizing your space and possessions.